 - Do not use mulch over landscape fabric in the hope of improving the soil.
 When the mulch decompose it cannot enter the soil if there is a fabric barrier between it and the soil.
 Mulch will also break down creating allowing weeds to germinate above landscape fabric.

-Hope the above information will help assist in a healthy and attractive landscape for you.
-If interested in any residential or commerical mulching services, please contact us at Middle Tennessee Grounds for any of your mulching needs.
+We hope the above information will assist you in creating a healthy and attractive landscape.
+If interested in any residential or commercial mulching services, please contact us for any of your mulching needs.